FBI: Surveillance tools in jeopardy amid Patriot Act debate

 "Existing laws provide ample authority for the government to obtain information about individuals who are planning attacks of terrorism," ACLU lawyers wrote in a memo urging Congress to let the provisions expire.

 The FBI has had roving wiretap authority since the 1980s for criminal investigations such as drug cases, and the Patriot Act of 2001 extended its use for counterterrorism and counterintelligence investigations.
 That authority lets federal agents, instead of seeking permission to tap each separate phone an individual may use, eavesdrop continuously on targets regardless of the device they're using.
 Law enforcement officials see it as an effective way to thwart suspects who try to avoid detection by constantly changing phones, including going through a series of "burner" cellphones.

-"I think terrorists increasingly engage in the kind of sophisticated tradecraft that spies and foreign intelligence agencies do, and the same authority is required to investigate them," said Todd Hinnen, a former acting assistant attorney general of the Justice Department's National Security Division.
+"I think terrorists increasingly engage in the kind of sophisticated tradecraft that spies and foreign intelligence agencies do, and the same authority is required to investigate them," said Todd Hinnen, a former head of the Justice Department's National Security Division.

-The "lone wolf" provision, meanwhile, enables FBI surveillance of a non-U.S. person who is suspected of plotting terrorism but aren't agents with any foreign powers or connected to terror groups.
+The "lone wolf" provision, meanwhile, enables FBI surveillance of non-U.S. citizens who are suspected of plotting terrorism but aren't connected with any foreign powers or terror groups.

 With that power, a judge can "authorize the interception, even if he can't say, well, they are al-Qaida — no, they are ISIL, no, they are AQAP," Comey said at a Georgetown University summit last week, using acronyms for the Islamic State and for al-Qaida in the Arabian Peninsula.